 With any luck, your income will remain stable, and you'll be organized about making payments until either the loan is paid off or you can refinance with a traditional lender.
 However, unforeseen circumstances might arise, causing you to run short on cash.
 Whatever the problem, if it's a legitimate cause for you to be late with your payment, discuss it with your lender.
 Get in touch as soon as possible, and by all means before the payment comes due.
-Your lender will likely appreciate your honesty and may help by lowering your payments, temporarily freezing them, or even forgiving some payments altogether.
+Your lender will likely appreciate your honesty and might help by lowering your payments, temporarily freezing them, or even forgiving some payments altogether.

 That's the beauty of an intrafamily mortgage.
 Repayment is much more flexible than with a bank.
 Just make sure that you don't abuse your lender's trust.
 Save special requests for the true emergencies.

-For a comprehensive guide to help you get the right house at the right price, get Nolo's Essential Guide to Buying Your First Home, by Ilona Bray, Alayna Schroeder. and Marcia Stewart (Nolo).
+For a comprehensive guide to help you get the right house at the right price, get Nolo's Essential Guide to Buying Your First Home, by Ilona Bray, Ann O'Connell, and Marcia Stewart (Nolo).